Intero is observational, not diagnostic. Journal content is informational only and is not medical advice.

 Not all of these are relevant for every person with IC.
 The patterns are individual.
 But across many people, these categories come up repeatedly, and their significance often lies not in any single one of them but in how they combine.

-Two nights of shortened sleep might not cause a flare.
-Two nights of shortened sleep during a high-stress work period, following a long drive, might.
+Two nights of shortened sleep may not mean much on their own.
+Two nights of shortened sleep during a high-stress work period, following a long drive, may be more worth noticing.
 The record is what makes it possible to see whether that combination keeps showing up before your harder days.

 The accumulation effect.